slingr-stack/pandadoc-endpoint/README.md

 - Authorization and generation of OAuth tokens
 - Automatic refresh of tokens when they expire
 - Access to the whole REST API
-- Uploading and downloading of files integrated with SLINGR's features
+- Uploading and downloading of files integrated with Slingr's features

 Please make sure you take a look at the documentation from PandaDoc as features are based on its API: